 But why should you go outside your comfort zone and start to challenge yourself when you can do it all through mobile apps?

 In some cases that would be a good argument to put forward, however, from my travels backpacking South America in recent years, I found talking to more new people to be beneficial in more ways than one.

-Below I want to start this informative off by listing just a few of those benefits that’ll motivate you to get started sooner rather than later.
+Below I want to start this informative post off by listing a few of those benefits that’ll motivate you to get started sooner rather than later.